Modified Triadan system

-The second and third numbers refer to the location of the tooth from front to back (or rostral to caudal).
+The second and third numbers refer to the location of the tooth from rostral to caudal.
 This starts at 01 and goes up to 11 for many species, depending on the total number of teeth.
+In each quadrant, a "full mouthed" animal has 3 incisors, 1 canine, 4 premolars, and 3 molars.
+When numbering teeth in species which are not full mouthed (eg. domestic cats), it is helpful to note that the canine will always be numbered 4 and the first molar will always be numbered 9.